Progetto-ItaCa/ItaCa-23/sub-reg.md

 layout: page
 ---

-If you want to attend the workshop, please fill in the form available [here](??).
+If you want to attend the workshop, please fill in the form available [here](https://docs.google.com/forms/d/1vM7DbV0QhztSaF2-1WWBJxI-wnLZO8ajz5WiMq_pcdE/edit).

 The registration deadline is **December 5**.
 Participation is free of charge.

-Please write from the same email address that you used for registering.

 ## Submission of talk proposals